The Dispute Resolution Review: Sweden

 - a possibility to challenge an arbitral tribunal's decision that it has jurisdiction before the Svea Court of Appeal as proceedings are ongoing, within 30 days from such decision;

 - excluding the possibility for parties other than consumers to initiate a declaratory action regarding the arbitral tribunal's jurisdiction before Swedish courts during ongoing arbitration proceedings;

-- an adjustment of the Act to multiparty arbitrations;
+- an adjustment of the Act regarding multiparty arbitrations;

 - introducing an express requirement that an excess of mandate must probably have affected the outcome of the case in order for the award to be set aside;

 - shortening the time period to initiate challenge actions before Swedish courts from three months to two months; and